RubberDuckCollector/flash-card-collection/README.md

 ***hello world***

-My flash cards are stored in this repo.
-They're from the textbooks I've used but that's the only thing they have in common with the textbooksThey're from the textbooks I've used but that's the only thing they have in common with the textbooks.

 Find the Quizlet forms of my cards [here!](https://quizlet.com/Eingabeaufforderung/folders)

 **These flash cards are stored in text files in the format `term|definition`.
-Feel free to write your own code that parses them and quizzes you**
+Feel free to write your own code that parses them and quizzes you.
+I have gotten the vocab from other places naturally, I can't conjure up vocab for languages I'm learning, but I have also tried my best to alter them to fit me the best (e.g adding the feminine versions of adjectives and the female versions of jobs for Spanish)**

 For my own version of this that redoes quizlet write in my own style, check out [quizlet-write](https://github.com/RubberDuckCollector/quizlet-write)!